thekoushikdurgas/appointmentbackend/docs/api/company.md

 **Query Parameters:**

-All filter parameters from the list contacts endpoint are supported.
-Additionally:
+**This endpoint accepts ALL the same query parameters as `/api/v1/companies/company/{company_uuid}/contacts/count/` endpoint, plus an additional parameter:**

 - `limit` (integer, optional): Maximum number of UUIDs to return. **If not provided, returns all matching UUIDs (unlimited).** When provided, limits results to the specified number.

+All filter parameters from the list contacts endpoint are supported (title, first_name, last_name, email, seniority, department, search, etc.).

 **Response:** `200 OK`